Schlaffmatthewj/clean_and_clear_contracts/README.md

 ## Unsolved Problems && Major Hurdles

 <div>
-    <p>One of my largest obstacles was that I actually taught myself a different way to connect Rails and React than what was showed to us in this course.
+    <p>One of my largest obstacles was that I actually taught myself a different way to connect Rails and React than what was shown to us in this course.
 This led to fewer resources to ask for help, so I spent a lot of time troubleshooting for myself.
-This was a Pro and a Con though.. as many troubles I encountered I was able to achieve my goals.
     </p>
     <p>Another Issue that I encountered was I felt a little disconnected from the content of the app.
 The concept is a real need for the construction industry, however with building a 'mock-up' for a product was so different than building something that returns data to you when you ask for it.
 This app is capable of handling more complex features that would make for a more attractive interface for users and companies alike.
 One more additional side-note is that this was my previous trade and this was a lot of old memories.
     </p>
     <p>Last note would be that having further knowledge about having sub-routers would've been useful.
-I was unsuccessful trying to impliment this in two projects.
+I was unsuccessful in trying to impliment this in two projects.
     </p>
 </div>